 Our approach to assessment is uniquely holistic, more in-depth, and more well-rounded than traditional neuropsychological or psychoeducational assessments.
-LACIA psychologists have extensive training in both neuropsychological testing and in the assessment of personality and psychosocial development.
+LACIA psychologists have extensive training in both neuropsychological testing and in the assessment of personality and psychosocial development, including pre-verbal and medical trauma.
+It is the ability to conduct thorough personality assessments that sets us apart from most other testing practices.
 By integrating information about an individual’s brain with a nuanced conceptualization of their inner world, we paint a clear and accurate picture of them.

 What You Can Expect from Our Process

 The ultimate goal is to construct a detailed, individualized roadmap that prioritizes an action plan in a methodical, practical way.
 Our philosophy is to remediate areas of weakness that respond to intervention while simultaneously developing strategies to allow a student to work smarter, not harder.
 Families will have the information they need to make well-informed decisions for next steps to maximize treatment gains while fostering healthy emotional growth.
 Emerging adults will have a realistic, concrete understanding their strengths, weaknesses, and personality style to serve as the springboard from which they launch into successful, fulfilling academic and/or vocational endeavors.

 History and Mission